dragon.data.DDict

 RuntimeError – If there was an unexpected error during initialization.

 Returns a serialized, base64 encoded descriptor (i.e. string) that may be shared with other processes for attaching.
-This is especially useful when sharing with C/C++ or Fortran code though not all clients are available yet.
+This is especially useful when sharing with C or C++ code.
 Within Python you can pass the Distributed Dictionary to another process and it will be automatically serialized and attached so using this method is not needed when passing to another Python process.

 - Returns: